flaxandteal/onyx-dp-nlp-category-api/README.md

 These are most simply sourced as [pretrained fifu models](https://finalfusion.github.io/pretrained), but can be dynamically generated using the embedded FinalFusion libraries.

-To build and run the API using docker:
+To build and run the API locally:

 ```
 make run